Get in touch with our career and course counsellors for some personalised assistance.

 If you do not pay your instalment by the due date, you will be contacted and asked to pay.
 If your instalment remains outstanding for more than 21 days from the due date, you will lose access to online services and transcripts/testamurs will be withheld.

-If VET FEE-HELP is available for your course and you cannot or do not wish to meet the VET FEE-HELP eligibility requirements, you must pay for each Unit of Study by its census date.
+If your course is eligible for a VET Student Loan and you cannot or do not wish to meet the VET Student Loans eligibility requirements, you must pay for each Unit of Study by its census date.